quadriq/puppet-influxdb/README.md

 }
 ```

-## Notable

-* all custom resources have 20sec delay, in order to wait for influxdb to startup, if it was restarted just before.
+> all custom resources have 20sec delay, in order to wait for influxdb to startup, if it was restarted just before.